RsyncProject/rsync/rsync.1.md

     Equivalent to a receiver-only exclude, so `-f'P foo'` could also be specified as `-f'-r foo'`.
 0.  `risk, 'R'` files that match the pattern are not protected.
-Equivalent to a receiver-only include, so `-f'P foo'` could also be specified as `-f'+r foo'`.
+Equivalent to a receiver-only include, so `-f'R foo'` could also be specified as `-f'+r foo'`.
 0.  `clear, '!'` clears the current include/exclude list (takes no arg)